JustOrangeDrink/NanoShell/README.md

 I began making this game to improve my understanding of JavaScript development, but it turned out that making roguelike games without any frameworks and libraries is really difficult, so i ended up building integrated game engine using html5 canvas for rendering and lots of spaghetti code for everything else.

-The game is still in super early alpha version and probably will be in it for a very long time ~~if i dont abandon it altogether~~.
+The game is still in super early alpha version and probably will be for a very long time ~~if i dont abandon it altogether~~.

 ## Play the game